Tushar-OP/Destini/README.md

 # Destini 🤔

 A new Flutter application.
-A choice driven game which drives from some hilarious story plot.
+A choice driven game which follows along some hilarious story plot.

 Do give it a try!